boundless-xyz/boundless/docs/src/requestor-manual/broadcasting.md

 export RPC_URL="<SEPOLIA-URL>"
 ```

+Or just modify the .env file and finally run `source .env`.

-#### Configure an Image Storage Provider
+#### Configure a Storage Provider

-Boundless requires that ELF Image of the program requested to be proven be accessible to provers.
+Boundless requires that ELF Image of the program requested, and optionally the input, to be proven be accessible to provers.

 <!-- TODO: link to rustdocs and document how one might create a storage provider (perhaps via a DA?) -->